osus/nubomedia-graphedit/docs/developers.md

 Follow the [Codegen Installation Guide](codegeninstall.md) if you have not installed the Codegen tool yet.
 Now just launch the Codegen tool with the path to the saved model and the path to the folder where the project must be generated.
+The Codegen tool is still a prototype of what should be in a future.
+Although the graph tool can generate any kind of model, the Codegen does only work with a basic use case of a webrtc component in loopback where any kind or amount of filters can be inserted between source and target streams.
+RecorderEndpoint is also supported.

 ```
 bin/esl-nubo gen -m /path/to/your/model.ngeprj -o output